|

 great a portion of their officers they could have

-maintain their position.
+been expected to maintain their position.
 They certainly

 moved forward as gallantly under the first fire and until